 The upcoming election is an excuse for Burmese citizens to speak freely, for a change.
 I saw signs outside shops, billboards in the city, and houses blaring music and displaying posters.
 On September 6th, exactly nine weeks before election day, political parties were finally able to campaign and so began parading through Burmese cities to rally support.
-The USDP volunteers were sparse and sour faced as they drove around Mandalay.
-NLD on the other hand, were cheery and plentiful; in each neighborhood people poured out of their homes and businesses to greet the motorcade and big bus decorated with the party logo and a huge image of Aung San Suu Kyi, topped off with resounding music and a team of beautiful dancers on the roof.
+The USDP volunteers were sparse and sour-faced as they drove around Mandalay.
+NLD, on the other hand, were cheery and plentiful; in each neighbourhood people poured out of their homes and businesses to greet the motorcade and big bus decorated with the party logo and a huge image of Aung San Suu Kyi, topped off with resounding music and a team of beautiful dancers on the roof.
 Zin Mi, Lu Maw’s daughter, recounted the rallies leading up to the 2010 election , when her uncle Par Par Lay was still alive.
 In those days, the famous comedian joined the motorcade on his motorcycle, garnering support for the NLD.
 He told people: do not be afraid.
 They liked and trusted him, so many emerged to show their support for the NLD due to his encouragement.
-Zin Mi grinned at me with every new piece of information shared; apparently not many foreign tourists have shown a deep interest in the Burmese elections, let alone bought an NLD t-shirt.
+Zin Mi grinned at me with every new piece of information shared; apparently, not many foreign tourists have shown a deep interest in the Burmese elections, let alone bought an NLD t-shirt.
 Fondly remembering her uncle, she assured me that she is not afraid.

 However, many peaceful activists and human rights defenders have recently been arrested and imprisoned in the run up to November 8th.
 Showing no fear is not enough.